tsb-buchanan/OF_USERGROUP/README.md

     -lmeshTools \
     -lincompressibleTurbulenceModels
 ```
-In order to compile we need to first create an lnInclude directory for the available turbulence models using the wmakeLnInclude command (this must be repeated if more turbulence models are added later), and the we can compile with wmake as usual:
+In order to compile we need to first create an lnInclude directory for the available turbulence models using the wmakeLnInclude command (this must be repeated if more turbulence models are added later), and the we can compile with wmake as usual (Make sure you are in the correct folder /TURBFOAM-7/src/TurbulenceModels/incompressible):
 ```bash
 wmakeLnInclude -u ../turbulenceModels
 wmake